luislimaUM/Docker/README.md

 Commands:<br/>
 docker pull <image><br/>
-docker run <image> -- if it can't find the image locally it pulls the image from the repository
+docker run <image> -- if it can't find the image locally it pulls the image from the repository<br/>
 docker ps -- see what containers are running (ps means process status)